TylerRector/affine-transport/README.md

 # affine-transport

 This project applies instance-adaptive learned compression to ray tracing, fitting a compact per-frame model to a ray-traced reference for roughly 10⁴× less compute.
-A rasterised base shading pass is turned into a path-traced frame by transmitting that payload.
-Wherever the shader wrote nothing, such as glass or unlit surfaces, the hole is inpainted from its boundary and each 4×4 tile over it gets one affine transport layer, `B ↦ emit + transmittance · (B ∘ warp)`, fitted against the oracle and stored as an fp16 scalar plus an fp16 RGB triple.
-Everywhere else the residual is projected onto one shared colour axis, quantised to sixteen signed 5-bit amplitudes per tile, and tiles are spent in order of their measured sMAPE gain until the atom budget runs out.
-Since every atom costs the same 12 bytes, the per-tile decision is independent of the rest of the frame. `spec/AffineTransport.lean` states the whole thing as runnable code.
-The same encoder runs unchanged on both scenes below.

 ## Benchmark